Skip to content

 For confirmed plagiarism:

-1. Negative trust feedback from the tracker (with reference)
+1. Negative trust feedback from the reporter (with reference)

 2. Often global moderator review → permaban

-The penalties are severe because the community decided plagiarism was an existential threat to forum content quality.
+The penalties are severe because the community treats plagiarism as a threat to forum content quality.

 Defensive use